Beijing threatens response to 'unacceptable' COVID testing on passengers from China

 -

-Beijing threatens response to 'unacceptable' COVID testing requirements on passengers from China

-Beijing blasted testing requirements on passengers from China and threatened countermeasures against countries involved based on reciprocity.
+The Chinese government sharply criticized COVID-19 testing requirements imposed on passengers from China and threatened countermeasures against countries involved, which include the U.S. and several European nations.

 -